critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 ### 3.7 Hardware Test

+This menu item is included to help diagnose any hardware issues.
+If you reach out to us on our forum or support email we may ask that this test be run.
+The test page does not include any instructions, so they are included below.

-This menu has displays a simple line drawing of the EYESY's controls, as well as a grid of all 128 MIDI notes, a stereo VU meter, and some text about certain features passing a test or not:
+The test page displays a simple line drawing of the EYESY's controls, as well as a grid of all 128 MIDI notes, a stereo VU meter, and some text about certain features passing a test or not:

 ![System Settings Menu](images/menu_factory_test.png)

 Let's start with the EYESY's controls:

-- Knobs: To test the knobs (aka 'potentiometers') please turn the knob to maximum left and then to maximum right.
+- Knobs: To test the knobs (aka 'potentiometers') please turn a knob to maximum left and then to maximum right.
 This left to right order is important because it is how the EYESY is expecting the values to come in.
-If the potentiometer outputs a voltage relative to a 0-to-1 range, it will pass and turn green.
+If the potentiometer outputs the correct value range, it will pass and turn green.
 - Buttons: A button must register three (3) presses to pass the test.
 If it does, it will turn green.
+If you press the `OSD` button, you will exit the test!

 To test the connections/other ports:

-- **USB WiFi adapter / USB Port** -
-- **MIDI Input Port** -
-- **Audio Input Port**
+- **USB WiFi Adapter / USB Port** - Before the entering the test page, the USB-WiFi adapter needs to be inserted in the EYESY's USB port and needs to be connected to an existing network.
+Please see section 3.5 for more information about WiFi.
+If the test finds that the USB-WiFi adapter is connected to a local network, it will pass.
+- **MIDI Input Port** - Connect the MIDI Input Port to the MIDI output of another device such as a synth or DAW. *Please make sure that the external device and EYESY are set to the same MIDI Channel.* The test expects that you press and hold MIDI note numbers 60, 62, 64 at the same time.
+These note number correspond to 'middle' C, D, E. These and any other note numbers will be displayed as filled squares on the grid of 128 squares on the upper right corner of the test screen.
+(Note: if EYESY receives MIDI notes from a connected USB-MIDI device, these notes will show up on the grid too.)
+- **Audio Input Port** - This test expects that a stereo 1/4" cable is connected to the Audio Input Port.
+When both the right & left audio channels are loud enough to set the **trigger**, this will pass.
+The trigger is set when the onscreen VU meter gets to the first yellow indicator.

+> Please note that the test does not save any results.
+Each time you venture to this page, it will start fresh.

 ### 3.8 Logs